cenchat/cenchat.github.io/_posts/2019-06-06-modern-alternative-to-disqus.md

 ---
 layout: post
-title: "How Comments Have Evolved and Why You Should Replace Disqus"
+title: Why You Need a Modern Disqus Alternative
-description: "Social media has taken over comments and Cenchat can help your website adapt to it."
+description: Comments have evolved as social media has taken over it.
+Your website should too.
+Here's a modern alternative to Disqus to help you do it.
+author: Mikko Paderes
+tags: strategy
+cenchat:
-cenchat_id: L4hf3QwUhCq9dKX5wBpn
+  id: L4hf3QwUhCq9dKX5wBpn
-cenchat_start_chat_text: "Try a demo"
+  text: Try a demo
+hide_signature: true
 ---

-Disqus has been one of the go-to commenting system for websites.
-It's one of the pioneers and probably still the biggest out there.
+Disqus has been one of the pioneers of comment hosting service and is still the biggest one in terms of market share right now.
+But for how long?

-However, its popularity has faded for quite a while now due to people being [unsatisfied with the direction Disqus is headed](https://fatfrogmedia.com/delete-disqus-comments-wordpress/).
+Its popularity has faded for quite a while now due to people being [unsatisfied with the direction it's headed](https://fatfrogmedia.com/delete-disqus-comments-wordpress/).
 It doesn't help too that there's [increasing competition in its market](https://nestify.io/blog/11-best-disqus-alternatives-you-should-try/).
 One unlikely competitor to it isn't actually other comment hosting services, but instead, it's social media platforms such as Facebook, Twitter, and Reddit.

-A lot of popular websites have completely disabled their comments with the goal of moving it to various social media platforms.
+A lot of [popular websites](https://www.niemanlab.org/2015/09/what-happened-after-7-news-sites-got-rid-of-reader-comments/) have completely disabled their comments with the goal of moving it to various social media platforms.
 This happens when people share their content on platforms they're already in and talk about it there.
-This makes it easier for the author as they don't have to moderate comments and it will also speed up their websites by a lot.
+This makes it easier for the website owners as they don't have to moderate comments and it will also speed up their websites by a lot.

 What's interesting is that even if comments are turned on, the same thing most usually still happens.
 Perhaps because people are just much more comfortable talking about things with people they know or communities they're apart of.
 That could be why they prefer sharing and talking about it with them rather than in an open podium like a blog's comment section.